metalhead1998/entt/README.md

 <!--
 @cond TURN_OFF_DOXYGEN
 -->
-The API reference is also available [online](https://skypjack.github.io/entt/) for the latest version.<br/>
+It's also available [online](https://skypjack.github.io/entt/) for the latest version.<br/>
-There exists also a [wiki](https://github.com/skypjack/entt/wiki) dedicated to the project where users can find all related documentation pages.
+Finally, there exists a [wiki](https://github.com/skypjack/entt/wiki) dedicated to the project where users can find all related documentation pages.
 <!--
 @endcond TURN_OFF_DOXYGEN
 -->